Yashvardhan Kumar Sinha

 Yashvardhan Kumar Sinha (born 4 October 1958) is a retired Indian diplomat who belongs to the Indian Foreign Service.
 He is the former High Commissioner of India to the United Kingdom.
-He was sworn in as Central Information Commissioner on 1 January 2019 served their till 3 October 2023.
+He was sworn in as Central Information Commissioner on 1 January 2019.
+He was elevated to the post of Chief Information Commissioner on 7 November 2020 and served till 3 October 2023.

 Personal life

 Yashvardhan Kumar Sinha hails from Bihar.
 Born in a Kayastha family of Patna, he was schooled at Chesham and at the St. Michael's High School, Patna.
 He holds a B.A.
 (Honours) degree in History from St. Stephen's College, Delhi and a Master of Arts degree in History from the University of Delhi.
 He also has an advanced diploma in Arabic from the American University in Cairo.
 He is married to Girija Sinha and they have two sons.
 He is the son of Lieutenant General Srinivas Kumar Sinha, PVSM, who was former Vice Chief of the Army Staff of the Indian Army, former Governor of Jammu and Kashmir and Assam, and former Ambassador of India to Nepal.